 Since 2011, the China-DAC Study Group’s main modality has changed from large format thematic conferences to a limited number of action-oriented Roundtables.
 The Roundtables are flexible in terms of subjects, modalities and participants.
 The Roundtables may be organised on a one-off basis or as part of a series on a specific topic.

-Two Roundtables have been developed in the first instance:
+Two Roundtables have been held:

 What are the Study Group’s expected outcomes?